planetlabs/eslint-config-planet/readme.md

 }
 ```

-With this `pretest` entry in your `package.json`, ESLint will run on all JavaScript files in the `src` directory of your project using your `.eslintrc` config when tests are run:
+With this `pretest` entry in your `package.json`, ESLint will run on all JavaScript files in the `src` directory of your project using your `eslint.config.js` config when tests are run:

     npm test